shivamGupta-25/YouTube-Analyzer/YouTubeChannelAnalyzer/Readme.md

 ### 📈 How to Use These Metrics Together

 #### Finding Your Best Content
-1. Sort by **likeToViewRatio** (descending) to find most-loved videos
+1. Sort by **engagementScore** (descending) to instantly see top performers
-2. Look for patterns in titles, topics, or formats
+2. Look for videos with scores 7+ for exceptional content
+3. Analyze patterns in titles, topics, or formats of high-scoring videos
-3. Create more content like your top performers
+4. Create more content like your top performers

+#### Quick Performance Overview
+1. Sort by **engagementRate** (descending) for overall engagement snapshot
+2. Videos with 6%+ engagement rate are strong performers
+3. Compare engagement rate across different content types
+4. Identify which topics drive the most interaction

 #### Identifying Trending Videos
 1. Sort by **avgViewsPerDay** (descending)
 2. Videos with high values are gaining traction
 3. Consider promoting these on social media
+4. High velocity + high engagement score = viral potential

-#### Understanding Engagement
+#### Understanding Engagement Quality
 1. Compare **likeToViewRatio** and **commentToViewRatio**
 2. High likes + low comments = entertaining but not discussion-worthy
 3. High comments + moderate likes = thought-provoking or controversial
+4. Both high = exceptional content that resonates deeply

 #### Benchmarking Performance
 1. Export data to CSV
 2. Calculate average metrics for your channel
 3. Compare individual videos to channel average
 4. Identify outliers (both good and bad)
+5. Use **engagementScore** as your primary benchmark metric

 ---